chrisport/slotprovider/README.md

 # slotprovider

 Experimental package.
 Manages a number of free slots which can be acquired and released concurrently.
-**no waiting for free slot:** If there is no free slot, the acquire method returns immediately with false.
+**No blocking:** If there is no free slot, the Acquire method returns immediately with false.
-There are 4 implementations
+There are 4 implementations .
  - Using int64 and atomic package
  - Using sync.Mutex
  - Using 1 buffered channel